Skip to content

 PAGEFLARE_LICENSE: ${{ secrets.PAGEFLARE_LICENSE }}

-run: pageflare dist/ --output dist/ --no-progress
+run: pageflare dist/ --output dist/

 stages: